verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 ## OpenSearch Backup Using Velero

 For OpenSearch, Verrazzano provides a custom hook that you can use along with Velero while invoking a backup.
-Due to the nature of transient data handled by OpenSearch, the hook invokes OpenSearch snapshot APIs to back up and restore data streams appropriately, thereby ensuring that there is no loss of data and avoids data corruption as well.
+Due to the nature of transient data handled by OpenSearch, the hook invokes OpenSearch's snapshot APIs to back up data streams appropriately, thereby ensuring that there is no loss of data and avoids data corruption as well.

-The following example shows a sample Velero `Backup` [API](https://velero.io/docs/v1.8/api-types/backup/) object that you can invoke to make an OpenSearch backup.
+The following example shows a sample Velero `Backup` [API](https://velero.io/docs/v1.8/api-types/backup/) resource that you can create to initiate an OpenSearch backup.

 ```yaml
 $ kubectl apply -f - <<EOF